 Charlotte Photography Schools

 Students interested in building or advancing their photography skills may look to standalone courses or formal academic programs.
 The Charlotte, NC, schools profiled here offer individual classes as well as certificates or degrees in the field.
-Learn about the coursework requirements and areas of focus at these institutions, and then compare the three schools using the table of facts and figures.
-A little info on a few other area education options is provided too.
+Learn about the coursework requirements and areas of focus at these institutions, and compare the three schools using the table of facts and figures.
+A little info on a few other area education options is provided, too.